PBfordev/wxpbguide/readme.md

 NOTE
-I suggest viewing this guide in a proper PDF viewer (such as Adobe Acrobat Reader), since GitHub's PDF viewer seems not to support displaying navigatable table of contents or clicking on internal cross-references.
+I suggest viewing this guide in a proper PDF viewer (such as Adobe Acrobat Reader), since GitHub's PDF viewer seems not to support displaying navigable table of contents or clicking on internal cross-references.